samuelaragaw1/EthiopianCalanderApp/Readme.txt

 - adjust the button[Done]
 - offseting the starting and ending day of the month[Done]
-- adjust the highliter for current date
-- pugmue variation besed on year
+- adjust the highliter for current date[Done] pugmue variation besed on year